One Day After Skipping Memorial Service, Trump Plans To Have Lunch With Vladimir Putin

-Just one day after skipping the Memorial Service outside Paris due to bad weather for which President Donald Trump invited a lot of criticism, he will be meeting Russian President Vladimir Putin at a working lunch today, November 11.
+Just one day after skipping a Work War I memorial service outside Paris due to bad weather, for which President Donald Trump invited a lot of criticism, he will be meeting Russian President Vladimir Putin at a working lunch on Sunday, November 11.

 According to a news report by Reuters, Kremlin aide Yuri Ushakov announced on Wednesday that the lunch will take place in the Elysee Palace in Paris.
 Though it will be a short lunch, the two leaders are expected to have a longer meeting at a summit of the Group of 20 nations in Argentina toward the end of November.

-The reason because of which the Trumps cancelled their Memorial Service visit has not been clear, because the cemetery is located only 50 miles from Paris.
+The reason the Trumps cancelled their memorial service visit has not been clear, because the cemetery is located only 50 miles from Paris.
 Per a report by the Washington Post, there is a probability that Mr. Trump was planning to travel on Marine One, which is sometimes grounded by the Secret Service.

-However, many foreign policy experts believe that the American president wasn’t “up for it” because other dignitaries — including the Canadian Premier Justin Trudeau, German Chancellor Angela Merkel and French President Emmanuel Macron — visited other sites outside Paris despite the bad weather.
+However, many foreign policy experts believe that the American president wasn’t “up for it” because other dignitaries — including the Canadian Premier Justin Trudeau, German Chancellor Angela Merkel, and French President Emmanuel Macron — visited other sites outside Paris despite the bad weather.

-David Frum, who served as a speechwriter to President George W. Bush, criticized President Trump’s move in his tweets for not being able to attend the Memorial Service, per the Washington Post.
+David Frum, who served as a speechwriter to President George W. Bush, criticized President Trump’s move in his tweets for not attending the memorial service, per the Washington Post.

 “It’s incredible that a president would travel to France for this significant anniversary — and then remain in his hotel room watching TV rather than pay in person his respects to the Americans who gave their lives in France for the victory gained 100 years ago tomorrow.”

-And now that he will have lunch with the Putin despite earlier calling it off, there are chances that Trump would invite more criticism.
+And now that he will have lunch with Putin despite earlier calling it off, there are chances that Trump will invite more criticism.
 On Twitter, people have already started showing their anger.

 Oh how nice.
 Veteran's Day and he's meeting with the Russians.
 I know it would be too much to suggest, but do you think he could have spent time visiting our Vets in hospitals or visit WWI Memorial?